gitober/Student-Information-System/student-information-app/src/test/README.md

 - Simulate user interactions, such as button clicks and form submissions.
 - Verify that UI components interact correctly with the underlying services.

+### 6. Utils and Helpers

+These classes provide utility functions and helper methods used across the application.

 ## Testing Approach

 Our test suite primarily consists of unit tests and integration tests: